geekychris/habitat_swift_homeassistant/README.md

 2. Tap **+** button
 3. Enter tab name (e.g., "Living Room", "Bedroom")
 4. Tap **Create**
-5. Tap the tab to select entities
+5. Tap the newly created tab to open entity assignment
-6. Check entities to include
+6. Check entities to include in this tab
-7. Use search to filter
+7. Use search to filter entities
+8. Go back to Dashboard
+9. Select the tab chip to see your entities

+**Note**: Entities are assigned per tab.
+Each tab can have its own set of entities.

 #### Filter Dashboard

 On Dashboard:

-- **All**: Show all selected entities
+- **All**: Shows all controllable entities (lights, switches, climate devices)
-- **Tab chips**: Show only entities in that tab
+- **Tab chips**: Shows only entities assigned to that specific tab

 ### Controlling Entities